If you are considering setting up a business in Qatar, this helpful guide outlines the whole process including tax, admin, employment laws, and more.

 The most supported industries in Qatar include agriculture, education, tourism, healthcare, exploitation of natural resources, energy and mining, technical and IT services.
 The government may offer some incentives to foreign companies investing in these industries, such as no income tax for 10 years.

-The Qatar Financial Centre (QFC) was established in 2005 by the Qatari government, as a business platform to attract international financial services providers.
+The Qatari government opened the Qatar Financial Center (QFC) in 2005 as a business platform to attract international financial services providers.
 Through QFC, about 670 companies are already operating – internationally and in Qatar – across different sectors; from media and sports to technology and consultancies.
 Entities registered on the QFC agency come from around the world (60 countries) and engage a community of more than 3,500 people, with the total assets under its management exceeding 20 billion dollars in 2018.

 As an alternative to starting a new business, buying a business that is operating and making a profit (a going concern) can make the process more straightforward, as this doesn’t involve lodging capital, obtaining sponsorship, or registration.
 All you have to do is agree on a price and transfer the ownership of the business.